Your Feedback

 Energy Balance

 Nigeria is one of the largest oil producers in Africa [18].
-The production of oil remained stable since 2006, in 2017 it was 2015 thousand barrels/day, and 2020 thousand barrels/day in 2019 [19].
-In 2020 it was at the level of 1798 thousand barrels/day according to [6], and 1989 thousand barrels /day in 2018 according to [3].
+The production of oil remained stable since 2003, in 2014 it was 2405 thousand barrels/day, then decreased and in 2022 amounted to 1370 thousand barrels/day [19].
+In 2023 it was at the level of 1540 thousand barrels/day according to [6], and total petroleum production was 1.514 million bbl/day in 2023, according to [3].

-The volume of consumption of this resource also remained stable (Fig. 2), and in 2019 reached the level of 483 thousand barrels/day [19].
-As reported in [3], the volume of oil exports from Nigeria in 2015 amounted to 2.096 million bbl/d.
-The main importers of oil from Nigeria are the countries of the European Union [18].
+The volume of consumption of this resource has almost doubled since 2003 (Fig. 2), and in 2022 reached the level of 515 thousand barrels/day [19].
+The volume of oil exports from Nigeria averaged about 1.9 million b/d between 2013 and 2020, in 2022 decreased by almost 40%.
+The main importers of oil from Nigeria are the countries of the European Union and Asia Pacific [19].

 Figure 2.
 The production and consumption of fossil fuels in Nigeria (coal – left, gas – in the center, oil – right)

 Nigeria is also the fourth largest exporter of LNG in the world after Qatar, Malaysia and Australia.
-In 2014, the country exported about 900 Bcf.
-The largest importers of Nigerian LNG are the countries of South-East Asia – Japan, and South Korea [18].
+In 2021, the country exported about 824 Bcf.
+The largest importers of Nigerian LNG are the countries of the European Union and Asia Pacific [18].

-Coal production has been steadily growing for the last decade, and in 2019 reached a level of 49.6 thousand short tons, while consumption rapidly grew between 2013 and 2019 reaching the level of 95 thousand short tons [19].
-Production of associated petroleum gas between 2010-2015 remained fairly stable at between 1.74-1.88 Tcf/day [10], 42% of which was reinjected to improve oil production.
+Coal production and consumption has been steadily growing for the last decade, and in 2022 reached a level of 3.35 million short tons [19].
+Associated petroleum gas production in 2023 amounted to 4.2 Bcf/day [10], 23.6% of which was reinjected to improve oil production.

 Historically, Nigeria has a high share of fossil fuels in electricity production (Fig. 3).